rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 > A task queue works like a restaurant.
 The waiters add an order to the queue & the chefs pull orders from the queue when they have time to process it.

-Managing database & task worker resource usage is hard.
+However, this introduces other complexities -

+How many workers should be in the task queue?

-Estimating the appropriate number of workers for the task queue is somewhat of a fine art.
-I experimented with various numbers of "threads" & "processes" & queued the most CPU & RAM intensive tasks while watching resource usage to come up guess numbers.
+> Estimating the appropriate number of workers for the task queue is somewhat of a fine art.
+I experimented with various numbers while watching resource usage to guess appropriate numbers.

-How much CPU or RAM is too much?
-Should minimising CPU or RAM be prioritised?

-How to keep the number of `Postgres` connections under control?
+What if the database runs out of connections because the workers in the task queue require too many?

-Each worker runs a big database query, which may or may not leverage `Postgres` parallel workers such that one connection can become multiple.
-I ran into trouble when my task queue workers exhausted the `Postgres` connection pool which caused the connected web application to crash.

-I worked out that I could limit the number of connections by routing my `Postgres` connection through a connection pool via `PgBouncer`, which forces reusing connections rather than spinning up new ones.

-`Postgres` may still spin up parallel workers if the query planner decides this is necessary.
-So I had to experiment with `max_parallel_workers_per_gather` & `max_parallel_workers` in `postgresql.conf` to prevent these types of crashes.
+> Each worker runs a big database query, which may or may not leverage `Postgres` parallel workers in which case one connection can become multiple.
+I ran into trouble when my task queue workers exhausted the `Postgres` connection pool which intermittently caused the connected web application to crash.
+I worked out that I could limit the number of connections by routing my `Postgres` connection through a connection pool via `PgBouncer`, which forces reusing connections rather than spinning up new ones.  `Postgres` was still spinning up parallel workers if the query planner decided this is necessary so only after fiddling with `max_parallel_workers_per_gather` & `max_parallel_workers` in `postgresql.conf` was I able to prevent these types of crashes.

- since I no longer needed to worry about -
+I still had complexity,  but I no longer needed to worry about -

 - Gluing databases together
 - Running out of memory - I'm looking at you `pandas`
-- Testing the system end-to-end - it's easy to switch out a single database with a "test" database
+- Testing the system end-to-end

+At last I was able to create good tests on importing, processing & exporting files of sensor readings from all manufacturers that we care about.

+The complexity was at last manageable.

 ---
 <br>